-Message from our CEO:
+Message from our team:

 “More than 300 million people live in the delta areas and still, a significant portion of them live below the poverty line.
 Climate change, unplanned urbanization, natural disasters, shrinkage of economic activity are affecting their quality of life and threatening their future livelihood.
 An adaptive, resilient approach for delta management is essential for ensuring the sustainable socio-economic development of delta areas“.